Juhi Godambe represented India at New York Fashion Week 2023 | www.lokmattimes.com

 Juhi Godambe represented India at New York Fashion Week 2023

-Juhi Godambe, digital content creator & one of the leading lights of the growing community of social media fashion & lifestyle influencers glorified India on an International platform at New York Fashion Week 2023 for global luxury designers & brands likes- Coach, Tory Burch, Kate Spade, Alice & Olivia, Marrisa Wilson, Kanika Goyal and more
+New Delhi (India), February 24: Juhi Godambe, digital content creator & one of the leading lights of the growing ...

-Juhi Godambe, digital content creator & one of the leading lights of the growing community of social media fashion & lifestyle influencers glorified India on an International platform at New York Fashion Week 2023 for global luxury designers & brands likes- Coach, Tory Burch, Kate Spade, Alice & Olivia, Marrisa Wilson, Kanika Goyal and more
+New Delhi (India), February 24: Juhi Godambe, digital content creator & one of the leading lights of the growing community of social media fashion & lifestyle influencers glorified India on an International platform at New York Fashion Week 2023 for global luxury designers & brands likes- Coach, Tory Burch, Kate Spade, Alice & Olivia, Marrisa Wilson, Kanika Goyal and more.

-Juhi who has won the title of the "Voice of all things fashion and beauty", is also a founder of a fashion brand 'Arabellaa' which is an extension of her fashion personality.
-Infact 'Arabellaa' is one of the few Indian fashion brands that specialises in resort wear and is proud made-in-India brand.
+Juhi who has won the title of the “Voice of all things fashion and beauty”, is also a founder of a fashion brand ‘Arabellaa’ which is an extension of her fashion personality.
+Infact ‘Arabellaa’ is one of the few Indian fashion brands that specialises in resort wear and is a proud made in India brand.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app